3D Printing

 In the CNTR research and transfer cluster, researchers from the natural and social sciences work together closely.
 We are based at the Peace Research Institute Frankfurt (PRIF), the Technical University of Darmstadt and Justus Liebig University Giessen.

-These two groups generate synergies in a cross-cutting research area focused on the topics of artificial intelligence and additive manufacturing.
+These three groups generate synergies in a cross-cutting research area focused on the topic of artificial intelligence.
+The natural and technical science research is complemented by the research area “Arms Control Law”.

 Research Topics